Resident Evil: Apocalypse: Critical response

+Audiences surveyed by CinemaScore gave the film a grade B on a scale of A to F.

 Leonard Maltin rated the film a "bomb" in his book Leonard Maltin's Movie Guide and called it a "tiresome" sequel that ended up playing more like a remake.
 Roger Ebert gave the film a score of half a star out of four, calling it "an utterly meaningless waste of time" that lacked any wit or imagination and also failed to provide entertaining violence or special effects.
 He subsequently named the film the eighth worst film of 2004.
 Carrie Rickey of The Philadelphia Inquirer gave the film one star out of four, concluding that even for people interested in the biological horror genre, Apocalypse was "pretty generic stuff".